asdf-format/asdf/docs/asdf/developer_versioning.rst

 --------

-The "standard version" or "ASDF Standard version" refers to the subset of individual schema versions that correspond to a specific release version of the ASDF Standard.
-The list of schemas and versions is maintained in version_map files in the asdf-standard repository.
-For example, version_map-1.3.0.yaml contains a list of all schema versions that we must handle in order to fully support version 1.3.0 of the ASDF Standard.
-This list contains both "core" schemas and non-core schemas.
+The "standard version" or "ASDF Standard version" refers to the subset of individual tag versions that correspond to a specific release version of the ASDF Standard.
+The list of tags and versions is maintained in version_map files in the asdf-standard repository.
+For example, version_map-1.3.0.yaml contains a list of all tag versions that we must handle in order to fully support version 1.3.0 of the ASDF Standard.
+This list contains both "core" tags and non-core tags.
-The distinction there is that core schemas are supported by this library, while the others are supported by some external Python library, such as astropy.
+The distinction there is that core tags are supported by this library, while the others are supported by some external Python library, such as astropy.

-Our support for specific versions of the ASDF core schemas is implemented with AsdfType subclasses.
-We'll discuss these more later, but for now the important thing to know is that each AsdfType class identifies the schema name and version(s) that it supports.
-Any core schema objects that lack this support will not serialize or deserialize properly.
+Our support for specific versions of the ASDF core tags is implemented with AsdfType subclasses.
+We'll discuss these more later, but for now the important thing to know is that each AsdfType class identifies the tag name and version(s) that it supports.
+Any core tag objects that lack this support will not serialize or deserialize properly.

 When reading an ASDF file, the standard version doesn't play a significant role.
-The schema of each core object is self-described by a YAML tag, which will be used to deserialize the object even if that tag conflicts with the overall standard version of the file.
+Each core object is self-described by a YAML tag, which will be used to deserialize the object even if that tag conflicts with the overall standard version of the file.
 The library will use the tag to identify the most appropriate AsdfType to deserialize the object.

 On write, the situation is different.
-The library may have a choice in which schema and/or AsdfType to use when serializing a given core object -- if multiple versions of the same schema are present, which shall we choose?
+The library may have a choice in which tag and/or AsdfType to use when serializing a given core object -- if multiple versions of the same tag are present, which shall we choose?
 Here the standard version becomes important.
-The schema version selected is specified by the version map of the standard version that the file is being written under.
+The tag version selected is specified by the version map of the standard version that the file is being written under.